Table of Contents

 Microsoft provides a secure WAF component in the Azure Application Gateway.
 WAF helps protect applications from threats like session hijacking and SQL injection.

-As you can see, Microsoft already provides a strong base level of security options for customers through the Azure platform.
-That being the case, your company can significantly reduce cybersecurity threats if you take full advantage of Microsoft’s security features.
+As you can see, Microsoft already provides a strong foundation of security options for customers through the Azure platform.
+That being the case, your company can further reduce cloud security threats by taking the next step.

-You can also go a step further and integrate a third-party cloud security platform like Sonrai Dig into your environment for automatic identity relationship monitoring.
+You can further bolster your security by integrating a third-party cloud security platform like Sonrai Dig into your environment for a well-rounded approach to securing the cloud tackling identity, data, platform, and workload risks.

 Sonrai Dig runs on a sophisticated graph that identifies and monitors relationships between cloud data and identities.
-The tool complements Microsoft’s security services, providing a single view for incident response and security management.
-With this in mind, let’s take a closer look at what you can do with Sonrai Dig.
+The tool complements Microsoft Azure security tools by providing a single view for incident response and security management.
+With this in mind, let’s take a closer look at how Sonrai Dig secures Azure environments.

 Microsoft offers a variety of azure security tools, but they only scratch the surface.
 If you want to go even further, you can easily integrate Sonrai Dig and leverage real-time cloud security monitoring and management tools.

 Sonrai is now a Preferred Solution on the Microsoft Azure Marketplace and a member of the Microsoft Intelligent Security Association.
-To learn more about how Sonrai can fortify your Azure security, request a demo today.
+To better understand how Microsoft and Sonrai work together, explore our partnership.